tyleryouk/00os-origin/00reaper/documentation/00OS-architecture/00OS-command-user-guide.md

 # 00OS Command User Guide

-## Introduction
+> For the canonical rationale and design philosophy behind 00OS and Cursor rule manipulation, see [00OS-rationale.md].

 Welcome to 00OS, a terminal-like interface for AI-powered command execution.
-This guide explains how to use the available commands, understand the workflow, and get help.
+This guide explains how to use available commands, understand the basic syntax, and get help.

-## The 3-Step Pattern (How 00OS Commands Work)

-Every 00OS command follows this simple pattern:

-1. **User sends a command**: `> command-name [arguments] [--flags]`
-2. **AI fetches the process rule**: The system loads the command definition
-3. **AI executes the defined tool calls**: The command runs exactly as defined, with no extra steps

-> **Tip:** All commands are designed to be simple, direct, and predictable.
-If you know the command name, you can use it immediately.

 ## Command Syntax